awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli.md

 The AWS Encryption SDK Command Line Interface \(AWS Encryption CLI\) enables you to use the AWS Encryption SDK to encrypt and decrypt data interactively at the command line and in scripts\.
 You don't need cryptography or programming expertise\.

+**Note**
+Version 2\.0\.*x* of the AWS Encryption CLI introduces new security features to support [AWS Encryption SDK best practices](best-practices.md)\.
+However, version 2\.0\.*x* is not backward\-compatible; it will cause commands and scripts designed for earlier versions of the AWS Encryption CLI to fail\.
+To mitigate the effect of these changes, we provide a transition version, 1\.7\.*x*\.
+For information about the changes and for help migrating from your current version to version 1\.7\.*x* and 2\.0\.*x*, see [Migrating to version 2\.0\.*x*](migration.md)\.

 Like all implementations of the AWS Encryption SDK, the AWS Encryption CLI offers advanced data protection features\.
-These include [envelope encryption](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/how-it-works.html#envelope-encryption), additional authenticated data \(AAD\), and secure, authenticated, symmetric key [algorithm suites](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/supported-algorithms.html), such as 256\-bit AES\-GCM with key derivation and signing\.
+These include [envelope encryption](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/how-it-works.html#envelope-encryption), additional authenticated data \(AAD\), and secure, authenticated, symmetric key [algorithm suites](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/supported-algorithms.html), such as 256\-bit AES\-GCM with key derivation, [key commitment](concepts.md#key-commitment), and signing\.

 The AWS Encryption CLI is built on the [AWS Encryption SDK for Python](python.md) and is supported on Linux, macOS, and Windows\.
 You can run commands and scripts to encrypt and decrypt your data in your preferred shell on Linux or macOS, in a Command Prompt window \(cmd\.exe\) on Windows, and in a PowerShell console on any system\.